 The set temperature is stored in an SCN8051 internal register.
 The A/D conversion is started by writing anything at all to the A/D with port pin P10 set high.
 The desired temperature is compared with the digitized actual temperature, and the heater is turned on or off by clearing setting port pin P12.
 If desired, another port pin could be used to turn on or off an air conditioner.

-The display drivers are NE587s if common anode LED displays are used.
+The display drivers are NE587s if common anode LED displays are used, and NE589s if common cathode LED displays are used.
 Of course, it is possible to interface to LCD displays as well.